Sinux1/bidripper-ml/README.md

 ## Configure AWS profile

-To deploy Bidripper you must have an AWS account, and it is highly recommended that you creater a user that is **not** the root user of the AWS account.
-Follow this link to create an AWS account.
+To deploy Bidripper you must have an AWS account, and it is highly recommended that you create a user that is **not** the root user.
 Once your account is created, create an admin user and save the account keys provided to you in a safe place because you will need them!

 [Create a free AWS account and Admin User](https://docs.aws.amazon.com/translate/latest/dg/setting-up.html)